WHY WE ARE NEEDED

 What is it?

-Neonatal herpes is a devastating virus which can ravage a new baby's body in a matter of days and, even if treated, can cause death or long term health problems such as brain damage or cerebral palsy.
-It is caused by the herpes simplex virus which can be transmitted before, during or after birth from the mother or another individual in close contact with the baby.
-It can be caused by HSV1 which most commonly causes cold sores in adults and HSV2 which most commonly causes genital herpes.
+Neonatal herpes is a rare but devastating condition that can quickly lead to death or significant disability and, even if treated, can cause death or long term health problems such as brain damage or cerebral palsy.
+It is caused by the herpes simplex virus which can be transmitted before, during or after birth from the mother/birthing person or another individual in close contact with the baby.
+It is caused by two types of the herpes simplex virus, HSV-1 and HSV-2 which in adults or older children commonly cause infections such as cold sores, herpetic whitlow (herpes sores on fingers) or genital infections.
 70% of the UK population carry one or two forms of this virus (7) but many of those people have no idea they are carriers as they have no symptoms at all.
-Given how common herpes is, it is very concerning that, in our experience, the vast majority of both the public and medical profession are unaware of how dangerous it can be for a baby.
-For more information on transmission, recognition and treatment please see the information & resources page.
+We are concerned that, despite its potentially lethal consequences, awareness of neonatal herpes amongst the public and healthcare professionals remains low and must be improved (8).
+For more information on transmission, recognition and treatment please see the information and advice page.

 How common is it?

-According to the last published study from 2013 based in Nottingham, at least one baby dies every week in the UK from neonatal herpes (8).
+In the last published study from 2013 based in Nottingham, it is estimated that one baby dies every week in the UK from neonatal herpes (9).
 This is the latest estimate of the number of mortalities in the UK but it is only an estimate.
-The last UK wide published study based on actual cases uses data over 25 years old (9) so the need for an-up-date study is glaring.
+The last UK wide published study based on actual cases uses data over 25 years old (10) so the need for an-up-date study is glaring.

-This is against a backdrop of reports from across the world indicating that neonatal herpes is no longer as rare as it was and, as the World Health Organisation recently acknowledged in a report supporting the argument for a vaccine (10), it is clear that there is not enough research into the prevalence of neonatal herpes worldwide.
+This is against a backdrop of reports from across the world indicating that neonatal herpes is no longer as rare as it was.
+Every year up to 8,500 babies worldwide are expected to die from the herpes virus (6) and, as the World Health Organisation recently acknowledged in a report supporting the argument for a vaccine (11), it is clear that there is not enough research into the prevalence of neonatal herpes worldwide.

-We believe that until the true scope of the problem is known, the success of campaigning for awareness and change will be limited so our first research project will be into the prevalence and impact in the UK.
+We believe that until the true scope of the problem is known, the success of campaigning for awareness and change will be limited so the first project we have funded is research into the prevalence and impact in the UK.

 We are looking for academics to carry out a full systematic review into the current research focussing on the prevalence, recognition and treatment of neonatal herpes.